Encharted Cook

 Here's what you need to make Baked Chicken Leg Quarters:

-• Chicken Leg Quarters - This is a hearty cut of chicken that is typically sold four to a package.
-They are often very economical and an entire chicken leg quarter can be divided into the drumstick and the thigh if you need smaller portions.
+• Chicken Leg Quarters - This is a hearty cut of chicken typically sold in packages of 4.
+They are often very economical, and an entire chicken leg quarter can be divided into the drumstick and the thigh if you need smaller portions.
 You can also substitute whole chicken legs (thigh-drumstick pieces without the back portion), chicken thighs, or chicken legs in this recipe.

 For the Spice Rub:

 • Paprika - Paprika is made from all types of dried ground peppers that vary in heat and it comes in several varieties that include hot, smoked, and sweet.
-Use a paprika that is sweet rather than hot or smoked for beautiful color and a mild flavor.
+Use sweet paprika for a mild flavor and beautiful color.

 • Fine Sea Salt - Salt makes everything taste better.
-I use fine sea salt, but you can use any finely texture salt.
+I use fine sea salt, but you can use any finely textured salt.

 Please see the recipe card for the exact quantities.